ucdavis/PolicyWonkBot/README.md

 ---

-**Embark on a hassle-free journey through UCOP policies with PolicyWonk on your Slack team!** 📘🚀
+**Embark on a hassle-free journey through university policies with PolicyWonk on your Slack team!** 📘🚀